Biotechnology Schools in Seattle

 Biotechnology Lab Specialist Associate in Applied Arts and Sciences

-The biotechnology associate's degree program requires just over 90 credits and provides students with the skills necessary for entry-level careers in biotechnology development, manufacturing or research.
+The biotechnology associate's degree program requires 92.5-93.5 credits and provides students with the skills necessary for entry-level careers in biotechnology development, manufacturing or research.
 Students gain familiarity with cutting edge equipment and technology as well as a knowledge of protein purification and tissue staining techniques.
-Other topics of study include organic chemistry, microbiology and immunology.
+Other topics of study include inorganic chemistry, microbiology and immunology.
 This curriculum is also available as part of a transfer program for students who'd like to attend 4-year colleges or universities.